 Interventions are provided for children during school time.
 Fixed interventions are carried out with specific groups of children, following a pre designed programme.
 Flexible interventions aim to ensure progress for any children who have not understood an element of maths being taught that day/ week.
 The aim is to ensure at least good progress is made.
 After school booster sessions are provided for year six children, to prepare them for their SATs tests in May.
 The “Power of Two” scheme is used in school with children who need extra support in basic number.

 Maths at Forest View is constantly evolving, as we face the challenges of new assessment procedures, national tests and a demanding curriculum.
 This year we will be implementing new systems and ways of teaching, following our collaboration with a maths mastery specialist, as part of a National College for Teaching Mathematics national initiative.
-Teaching for learning at greater depth is a whole school priority in the academic year 2017 – 2018.
+We will also be preparing children for the year four optional online multiplication check, beginning in 2019.

 We look forward to another successful year of maths at the academy.